 Mortgage holders in Arizona continue to be in a strong financial position relative to renters.
-6.8% reported being not current on mortgage payments (up modestly from 6.3% in October of 2023).
-However, among these noncurrent mortgage holders concern about the likelihood of foreclosure in the next two months is at one of the lowest levels observed in these surveys to date.
+5.3% reported being not current on mortgage payments (down slightly from 6.8% last wave).
+However, among these non-current mortgage holders concern about the likelihood of foreclosure in the next two months is at one of the lowest levels observed in these surveys to date.
 Further good news is that among non-current Arizona renters, the depth of rental debt has decreased.
-This most recent survey indicates that, among Arizona renters who are behind on their rent, 61%, are only behind on their payments 1 month or less.
-95% of non-current Arizona renters were 3 months behind on rent or less.
+This most recent survey indicates that, among Arizona renters who are behind on their rent, 60%, are only behind on their payments 1 month or less.
+78% of non-current Arizona renters were 3 months behind on rent or less.
 And there is continuing good news to report on rents.
 In the fall of 2022 Tucson rent prices began decreasing on average, albeit very modestly.
 In the Spring of 2023 rent prices in Tucson registered modest upticks in median/average rent prices.
-Despite these increases, seasonally adjusted metrics of Tucson rent prices increased only 5.0% between December 2022 and December 2023.
+Despite these increases, seasonally adjusted metrics of Tucson rent prices increased only 4.4% between February 2023 and February 2024.
 This is a substantial slowdown in the rate of rental price increases we have seen in recent years.
 In addition, there is unambiguous good news in the rental vacancy rate, which has been trending upwards since the end of 2021, and hit an 8-year high in the 4th quarter of 2023.
+Another sign of modest improvement is that 62% of all Arizona respondents reported they had not experienced pressure to move in the last 6 months, up from 50% of respondents reporting no pressure last wave.
+The most significant development in this report is that eviction filings have fallen substantially since January and suggest a substantial easing of housing insecurity among Pima County renters.
+Relative to a peak of 1307 eviction filings in January of 2024, the count of eviction filings fell 45% to 724 in March.
+We have not seen the monthly count of eviction filings this low since November of 2021.

-Other metrics suggest continuing reason for concern: only 50% of all Arizona respondents reported they had not experienced pressure to move in the last 6 months.
-7% of Arizona households reported reducing or not paying expenses for basic household necessities (such as medicine or food) "almost every month" in the last 12 months in order to pay an energy bill (only 53% of households reported "never" being in this situation).
+Other metrics suggest continuing reason for concern: 11% of Arizona households reported reducing or not paying expenses for basic household necessities (such as medicine or food) "almost every month" in the last 12 months to pay an energy bill (65% of households reported "never" being in this situation).
 Credit card debt balances nationwide and in Arizona have increased 33% between Q4 2022-Q4 2023.
 And since November of 2023, counts of calls to 211 from Pima County indicate a very substantial increase in calls related to housing and shelter and utilities in recent months.
-Last, since April of 2023 eviction filings have risen steadily, and the count in January of this year, 1307, was the 2nd highest we have seen post-moratorium in Pima County (previous peak was 1310 in Oct 2023).
-However, between January and February of this year the count of eviction filings fell a noteworthy 33% to 881 filings in February.
-While there does appear to be a seasonal swing (higher in January, lower in February) in recent years, the size of this one-month decline remains noteworthy.
-We will have a better sense in a month if this positive development is a trend or just seasonal variation.
-Bigger picture, eviction filings remain high despite the strong economy and the slowing of rent price increases over the past year.